humphd/have-fun-with-machine-learning/README.md

 made, where lower is better).
 Ideally we want a network that is able to predict with high accuracy, and with few errors (small loss).

+**NOTE:** some people have [reported hitting errors in DIGITS](https://github.com/humphd/have-fun-with-machine-learning/issues/17) doing this training run.
+For many, the problem related to available memory (the process needs a lot of memory to work).
+If you're using Docker, you might want to try increasing the amount of memory available to DIGITS (in Docker, preferences -> advanced -> memory).

 Initially, our network’s accuracy is a bit below 50%.
 This makes sense, because at first it’s just “guessing” between two categories using randomly assigned weights.
 Over time it’s able to achieve 87.5% accuracy, with a loss of 0.37.
 The entire 30 epoch run